kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- show guild name, if there is one on title/descript of feed
 - performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?
 - option to run for one guild only, no ability to register more people, load guilds/members from config file
 - mention trademarks, all are blizzards